We're giving you the chance to win back the value of your meal - every time you dine this month!

 This is one of the biggest decisions you’ll have to make when it comes to hiring a restaurant for a wedding.
 Do you opt for exclusive venue hire, which includes use of the entire restaurant, or simply hire out a private dining room for a more intimate event?
 Let us help you decide.

 The obvious thing to consider is your guest list: how many people do you want to invite?
-If you’re planning a wedding for 100 people, then naturally exclusive venue hire is a better fit.
+If you’re planning a wedding for 100 people, then exclusive venue hire is a better fit.
 But if you want to celebrate with your nearest and dearest, then a private dining room would be the way to go.

 Another thing to consider is price.
 If you want to hire the entire restaurant for the afternoon or evening, the restaurant will charge you a fee according to the amount of business they would have done that day.
-A Saturday evening, for example, is typically a busy evening for restaurants, so the cost of hire is likely to be more.
+A Saturday evening, for example, is typically a busy evening for restaurants, so the cost of hire is likely to be higher.
 On that note, think about the day and time you’d like to host your reception.
 A Monday lunchtime will be much cheaper than a Friday night, and remember, you can always think outside the box and host a weekend brunch wedding in the morning.
 It’ll be cheaper and, let’s face it, sounds like a great time!

 How much does it cost to rent a restaurant for a wedding?